-Every year, San Francisco's only Greek festival, A Taste of Greece, offers aromas of freshly made spanakopita, mousaka, kotopoulo, gyros and other Greek specialties.
+Every year, San Francisco's only Greek food festival, A Taste of Greece, offers aromas of freshly made spanakopita, mousaka, kotopoulo, gyros and other Greek specialties.

 You can also savor Greek wine and delicious homemade Greek pastries, and sit back and enjoy live Greek music and dancing as it fills the Mission District.

 This is one of the oldest, most prestigious Greek food festivals, and it attracts visitors from around the world.
-A new cathedral is under construction in the area, but the festival will be open!

 The event is easily accessible via public transportation and valet parking is accessible.
 Admission is free.